okmatija/Puck/plan.md

 # Networking

-[ ] Basic network play
+[ ] Support up to 4 players on differently shaped game boards [ ] Basic network play
 [ ] Get a free invite code when you buy a copy
 [ ] How to implement auto updates